priscilaportifolio/customer-contact-reduction-cx-optimisation/dataset/README.md

 This folder contains the dataset used for the analysis.
+The project is based on a publicly available dataset obtained from Kaggle and enriched with additional business attributes to simulate a realistic customer support environment.